-So earning a GED will ensure that the holders have access to better jobs, a college education, job promotions, better earnings, and more opportunities generally in life.
+So earning a GED diploma will ensure that the holders have access to better jobs, a college education, job promotions, better earnings, and more opportunities generally in life with your GED.

 The four GED subtests can be taken one at a time.
 The four subject fields that comprise the GED exam correspond to four of the most prominent subject areas of a high school curriculum.

-The four subtests cover Literacy (Reasoning through Language Arts, including Reading and Writing), Science, Social Studies, and Math (Mathematical Reasoning).
+The four subtests cover Literacy (Reasoning through Language Arts, including GED Reading and Writing), Science, Social Studies, and Math (Mathematical Reasoning).

 A few years ago, the GED exam test was updated entirely and built up from the ground to get in line with employment market requirements and the Common Core Education Standards.

-Post-secondary educational institutions also demanded that the GED standards were raised to guarantee that the GED diploma would be (again) a credible alternative to a common high school degree.
+Post-secondary educational institutions also demanded that the GED standards be raised to guarantee that the GED diploma would be (again) a credible alternative to a common high school degree.

-The acronym GED covers an entirely computer-based and computer-adaptive set of four tests that may be taken separately.
+The acronym GED covers an entirely computer-based set of four tests that may be taken separately.
 To learn more about accommodations for students with disabilities, check out this page.

-Though the GED is legally and technically the same as a common high school diploma, there are still employers, colleges, and universities that favor students with a high school diploma over those with a GED.
+Though the GED credential is legally and technically the same as a common high school diploma, there are still employers, colleges, and universities that favor students with a high school diploma over those with a GED diploma.

 Since a “GED” can be earned by taking a series of tests that will take a little over 7 hours to complete rather than spending some four years in high school, it may not be seen, by some employers and schools, as an indication of academic perseverance.